 Of course, there are other elements that weigh on the sentence.
 Whether or not the victim was injured, their age and that of the defendant.
 The criminal record of the defendant and the evidence submitted by the accusing party.

 What We Can Do For You

 - We study the case in detail to determine the strengths and detect the weaknesses of the accusation.

 - We value the evidence to design the defense strategy.

-- If the evidence gives you the opportunity to request a lesser sentence, our attorneys will take full advantage of this circumstance.
+- If the evidence gives the possibility of requesting a lesser sentence, our lawyers will take full advantage of this circumstance.

-- When the evidence is inconclusive, flawed, or obtained by unlawful means, we may request that charges to be dropped.
+- When the evidence is inconclusive, flawed, or obtained through illicit means, we can ask for the charges to be dropped.

-Having an experienced, capable and knowledgeable violent crime lawyer on your side is what makes it possible to win trials.
-At Lluis Law we have litigated for more than four decades in California courts treating these cases with good results.
+Having an experienced, capable and committed violent crimes lawyer is what allows you to win lawsuits.
+At Lluis Law we have litigated for more than four decades in California courts dealing with these cases with good results.

-Call us with confidence if you have been charged with deadly weapon assault in California.
-We will offer you a private consultation to explain the law, your benefits, and your options.
-The testimonies of those we have defended are our best proof.
+Feel free to call us if you have been charged with assault with a deadly weapon in California.
+Request a professional consultation to explain the law, your benefits, and your options.
+The testimonies of those we have defended are our best letter of introduction.